Do-it-yourself fundraising for Back Up

 6 December 2017

 At Back Up, we are lucky to have so many passionate supporters that want to help us continue our work.
-Not only raising money, but also getting their friends and family involved to help us raise awareness about what we do.
+Not only raising money, but also getting their friends and family involved to help us raise awareness of our work.

 We have had almost 300 people take part in challenges like the Snowdon Push as well as organising their own fundraising events ranging from charity concerts to Back Up bake offs this year.
 So far, our amazing community of Back Up fundraisers have collectively raised £237,463 this year.
 This incredible amount is enough to cover the cost of 72 people attending one of our courses AND teaching wheelchair skills to 325 people.
 This is truly phenomenal and will go a long way to helping us continue our work.